mmatyas/pegasus-docs/docs/user-guide/getting-started.md

-# Getting started
+# Getting started!

-Welcome to the documentation of the Pegasus Frontend!
+Welcome to the documentation of the Pegasus frontend!
 Here you can find information about how to install and configure Pegasus on your device, and further along, about the various customization possibilities.
 Let's get started!

 ## Installation